Onix-works/video_hosting-spring_webflux-react/README.md

   ### Deployment

-  Accessible at http://localhost:8080/.
-Also "shop backend" can be executed from proper IDE.
+  Accessible at http://localhost:8080/. "fluxtube-backend" can be executed from proper IDE.
-  Alternatively, "front-ang" can be deployed on node.js server seperately from backend(will require to configure CORS in "shop backend" and remove files from "static" folder).
+  Alternatively, "fluxtube-frontend" can be deployed on node.js server seperately from backend(will require to remove files from "static" folder).